SeanMatthewAI/claude-code-guide/README.md

 ## 🤝 Contributing

 Have a great Claude Code tip or best practice?
+Have a question about how to use these tips in other coding agents (e.g., Gemini CLI, GPT 5 Codex, etc.)?
 I'd love to feature it in a future video!
 Submit a PR with:
 - Clear explanation of the technique
 - Working example
 - When/why to use it